wwnorton/design-system/docs/guides/javascript-style.md

 # JavaScript Style

-This guide for writing consistent and aesthetically pleasing Node.js code.
+> A guide for writing consistent and aesthetically pleasing JavaScript.

-It is inspired by what is popular within the community ([`eslint:recommended`](https://eslint.org/docs/rules/), [Airbnb](https://github.com/airbnb/javascript/#airbnb-javascript-style-guide-)), and also features some personal opinions.
+Inspired by other popular styles such as [`eslint:recommended`](https://eslint.org/docs/rules/), and [Airbnb](https://github.com/airbnb/javascript/#airbnb-javascript-style-guide-).

 ## Formatting